In summary:

 Brand Awareness and Perception

-Why it matters: You cannot convert consumers who have never heard of you.
-And consumers who have heard of you but associate you with the wrong attributes are just as hard to sell.
+You cannot convert someone who has never heard of you, and someone who knows you for the wrong reasons is just as hard to win.

 Net Promoter Score (NPS) for CPG